skip to content

 Research

-I am currently leading the final phase of a five-year European Research Council consolidator grant, worth just under €2 million, titled: Penal policymaking and the prisoner experience: a comparative analysis.
+I have recently completed a five-year European Research Council consolidator grant, worth just under €2 million, titled: Penal policymaking and the prisoner experience: A comparative analysis.
 The research is based in England & Wales, and Norway, and involves four inter-related studies of

 (a) penal policymaking and the penal field